Jacob-DiEdwardo/javascript-calculator/README.md

-# javascript-calculator
-A calculator powered by JavaScript
+This is my first JavaScript project!